aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/horizontalanchor/_index.md

 title: Table.HorizontalAnchor
 linktitle: HorizontalAnchor
 second_title: Aspose.Words for .NET API Reference
-description: Table property.
+description: Table HorizontalAnchor property.
 Gets the base object from which the horizontal positioning of floating table should be calculated.
 Default value is Column in C#.
 type: docs
 weight: 170
 url: /net/aspose.words.tables/table/horizontalanchor/